Stono/bigdata-fun/README.md

 - [Flume](https://flume.apache.org/) - A headless way to process and distribute data
 - [HBase Indexer](http://ngdata.github.io/hbase-indexer/) - HBase Indexer allows you to easily and quickly index HBase rows into Solr.
 - [Solr](http://lucene.apache.org/solr/) - Search platform based on Lucene
-- [Banana](https://github.com/lucidworks/banana) - A kibana port for Solr
+- [Banana](https://github.com/lucidworks/banana) - A kibana port for visualisation of Solr data

 The following components will be coming soon: